tomwebb2022/hueltesting/README.md

 So let's start!

-I was tasked to write a Playwright script using Python, JavaScript, or Typescript that simulates adding two items to the basket on huel.com.
+I was tasked to write a Playwright script using Python, JavaScript, or TypeScript that simulates adding two items to the basket on huel.com.

-I went with Javascript as that's what I'm most familiar with it but would love to have the opportunity to tackle similar tests in Typescript and Python
+I went with JavaScript as that's what I'm most familiar with it but would love to have the opportunity to tackle similar tests in TypeScript and Python

 I had some interesting experiences with Playwright and had to do some tweaks to try and get my testing set up as smooth as possible.
 After I was happy with the script I then went back and undid the tweaks.